lyynxxx/k3s-homelab/sops/README.md

     age:
 ```

-Let’s break down this arcane glyph:
+So, in this arcane glyph:
  - path_regex: .*secret.*\.yaml$ — This tells SOPS to watch all files with "secret" in the name and ending in .yaml.
 It doesn’t matter where they hide — in secrets/, cluster/, or buried in /mnt/yaml/mordor/doom/ — if they smell like secrets, they shall be encrypted.
  - encrypted_regex: ^(data|stringData)$ — This narrows SOPS's power: it only encrypts the data and stringData fields, where Kubernetes secrets usually stash their precious values.
 This means the rest of the file (metadata, kind, etc.) remains visible for GitOps and version control—visible structure, hidden content.
  - pgp: 71D6...CE2F — This is the GPG fingerprint of the key used to lock and unlock your secrets.
 Think of it as your magical sigil—only those who hold the matching private key may reveal what lies within the encrypted scrolls.